zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Release/Quality.md

 ## Scanning with Sonarqube

-The Bodiless-JS repo contains configurations for scanning using [SonarQube](https://www.sonarqube.org/), and will soon be scanned regularly on [SonarCloud](https://sonarcloud.io).
+The BodilessJS repo contains configurations for scanning using [SonarQube](https://www.sonarqube.org/), and will soon be scanned regularly on [SonarCloud](https://sonarcloud.io).
 For now, you can trigger a scan locally targeting your own SonarQube server instance: